 I recently had the opportunity to spend an entire week isolated from the sharp reality of what makes up my routines.
 I spent every day staring into the distance of the rest of my life.
 I submerged myself in my work with suicide prevention and mental health.
 And I let myself experience how incredibly beautiful it feels to believe in a dream.

 On one particular evening I watched the sun set behind the edge of an Ohio sky.
 I sat on the bank of a pond with a beautiful fountain in its center sending water through the glow of an amber horizon.
 Sometimes I focused on the water, speeding through the air, splashing and reshaping.
 It separated from itself and broke into a million droplets only to repeat again.

 Other times, I looked into the sun.
 The absolute magnificence of power.
 Steady, calm, holding the entire scene together with complete control of every breath.

 But in the end, I chose to see both together.
 The way I wanted to see it.
 The way I wanted to capture it and hold it with me.
 I saw the foreground: busy, fine and sharp, constantly changing and endlessly rotating through a chaotic cycle of pattern.
 And I saw the background: anchored, strong and steady, borderless in its existence and yet in complete control of its intent.

 There are a lot of rules around what we should focus on when capturing a photograph.
 But I think the best photos are the ones that are captured just as we choose to see them.

-Craig is an award winning author, speaker and photographer and was featured in the S-Word Documentary.
-Craig is currently the Program Director for Growing Out Of Darkness.
-Learn more or purchase prints at ThisisHowitFeels.com.
+Craig is an award winning author, speaker, and photographer and was featured in the S-Word Documentary.
+You can learn more about Craig and his work at ThisIsHowItFeels.com.